chetna002/Face-Mask-Detection-Using-CNN/README.md

 Improved accuracy with data augmentation

-Multi-class detection (mask, no mask, improper mask)
+Multi-class detection (mask, no mask)